tcoq/chargemanager/README.md

 # CHARGEMANAGER PROJECT
 ## Introduction
-Welcome to the chargemanager project, which implements a electric car charging manager via software that controls a NRGKICK charger to make optimal use of the charging power according to the available excess production of a Solaredge solar system without drawing energy from the grid.
+Welcome to the chargemanager project, which implements a electric car charging manager via software that controls a NRGKICK or PULSAR PLUS charger to make optimal use of the charging power according to the available excess production of a Solaredge solar system without drawing energy from the grid.
 If not charing this software can also activate a TP-Link smart plug to control additional devices like a e-heating rod.

 The advantages of this charging manager are as follows: